rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/pod-security-standards.md

 ### Rancher on PSA-restricted Clusters

-When you run Rancher on a Kubernetes cluster that enforces a restrictive security policy by default, you will need to exempt the following namespaces, otherwise the policy might prevent Rancher system pods from properly running.

-- `calico-apiserver`
-- `calico-system`
-- `cattle-alerting`
-- `cattle-csp-adapter-system`
-- `cattle-epinio-system`
-- `cattle-externalip-system`
-- `cattle-fleet-local-system`
-- `cattle-fleet-system`
-- `cattle-gatekeeper-system`
-- `cattle-global-data`
-- `cattle-global-nt`
-- `cattle-impersonation-system`
-- `cattle-istio`
-- `cattle-istio-system`
-- `cattle-logging`
-- `cattle-logging-system`
-- `cattle-monitoring-system`
-- `cattle-neuvector-system`
-- `cattle-prometheus`
-- `cattle-sriov-system`
-- `cattle-system`
-- `cattle-ui-plugin-system`
-- `cattle-windows-gmsa-system`
-- `cert-manager`
-- `cis-operator-system`
-- `ingress-nginx`
-- `istio-system`
-- `kube-node-lease`
-- `kube-public`
-- `kube-system`
-- `longhorn-system`
-- `rancher-alerting-drivers`
-- `security-scan`
-- `tigera-operator`
+Rancher system namespaces are also affected by the restrictive security policies described by PSA templates.
+You need to exempt Rancher's system namespaces after you assign the template, or else the cluster won't operate correctly.
+See [Pod Security Admissions (PSA) Configuration Templates](./psa-config-template.md#exempting-required-rancher-namespaces) for more details.

-Rancher, some Rancher owned charts, and RKE2 and K3s distributions all use these namespaces.
-A subset of the listed namespaces are already exempt in the built-in Rancher `rancher-restricted` policy, for use in downstream clusters.
-For a complete template which has all the exemptions you need to run Rancher, please refer to this [sample Admission Configuration](psa-restricted-exemptions.yaml).
+For a complete file which has all the exemptions you need to run Rancher, please refer to this [sample Admission Configuration](psa-restricted-exemptions.yaml).